rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 ## Week 4

-Each of the pets will be an object with a set of data, for example:
+Each of the pets will be represented as an object with a set of data, for example:

 ```javascript
 const pet = {